 GLP-1 Receptor Agonists for the Management of Type 2 Diabetes: Pharmacist Focus on the Evolving Treatment Landscape

-This educational activity is sponsored by Postgraduate Healthcare Education, LLC (PHE) and supported by educational grants from Novo Nordisk Inc.
+This educational activity is sponsored by Postgraduate Healthcare Education, LLC (PHE) and supported by an educational grant from Novo Nordisk Inc.

 Susanne Batesko, RN, BSN, Robin Soboti, RPh, as well as the planners, managers, and other individuals, not previously disclosed, who are in a position to control the content of Postgraduate Healthcare Education (PHE) continuing education activities hereby state that they have no relevant conflicts of interest and no financial relationships or relationships to products or devices during the past 12 months to disclose in relation to this activity.
 PHE is committed to providing participants with a quality learning experience and to improve clinical outcomes without promoting the financial interests of a proprietary business.